 Frankly, like many other Japanese watches in this price range, the new Scuba Fin looks a trifle fussy with its clumsy, extra wide polyurethane band that, besides the more or less discrete version in black, comes in very bright colors that match similar patches of paint on the dial, as well as the hour and minute hands that, too, feature unnecessarily complicated design.

 Still, if these minor visual annoyances don’t bother you, go ahead and have a look at one at a brick and mortar shop: this big baby certainly deserves a second glance.
+And with a price of below $300, this new Scuba Fin Eco Drive looks like a really nice catch.

 Photos: Citizen Watches Co.